 Visas for Asian countries in general

-- Most Asian countries require a visa for long-term residency and studying
+- Most Asian countries require a visa for long-term stay, including studying.

-- You should also keep in mind that the visa procedures vary from country to country and sometimes even depending on the clerk at the embassy.
-We recommend you to take care of their visa-related matters before leaving for the destination, and if needed, update the visa at the study abroad destination once they are acquainted with the visa procedure.
+- Please note that visa procedures vary from country to country.
+Sometimes they might even vary depending on the clerk at the embassy you’re dealing with.
+Take care of all visa-related issues before departure, and update the visa at the destination if needed and once you’re familiar with the procedure.

-- Some countries do not accept visa applications by mail.
-If you cannot visit the embassy in person, you can usually assign a third party to do it for you.
-Both travel agencies and relatives are an option, for example.
+- Some countries don’t accept visa applications by mail.
+If you cannot visit the embassy in person, you can usually assign a third party to do it for you, for instance a travel agency or a relative.

-For more information we highly recommend you check your country’s passport delivery conditions by contacting the local delivering authorities or by visiting the government’s website.
+For more information, please check your country’s passport delivery conditions by contacting the local delivering authorities or by visiting the government’s website.